openshift-online/ocm-support-cli/README.md

 ##### Deleting account labels

-Use the `accountLabel` subcommand to delete a label from an account, passing the label key.
+Use the `accountlabel` subcommand to delete a label from an account, passing the label key.

 ##### Deleting organization labels

-Use the `organizationLabel` subcommand to delete a label from an organization, passing the label key.
+Use the `organizationlabel` subcommand to delete a label from an organization, passing the label key.

 ##### Deleting subscription labels

-Use the `subscriptionLabel` subcommand to delete a label from a subscription, passing the label key.
+Use the `subscriptionlabel` subcommand to delete a label from a subscription, passing the label key.

 ##### Examples

-* Delete a label from an account `ocm support delete accountLabel [accountID] [key]`
+* Delete a label from an account `ocm support delete accountlabel [accountID] [key]`
-* Delete a label from an organization `ocm support delete organizationLabel [orgID] [key]`
+* Delete a label from an organization `ocm support delete organizationlabel [orgID] [key]`
-* Delete a label from a subscription `ocm support delete subscriptionLabel [subscriptionID] [key]`
+* Delete a label from a subscription `ocm support delete subscriptionlabel [subscriptionID] [key]`

 #### Deleting capabilities

 ##### Deleting account capabilities

-Use the `accountCapability` subcommand to delete a capability from an account, passing the valid capability key.
+Use the `accountcapability` subcommand to delete a capability from an account, passing the valid capability key.

 ##### Deleting organization capabilities

-Use the `organizationCapability` subcommand to delete a capability from an organization, passing the valid capability key.
+Use the `organizationcapability` subcommand to delete a capability from an organization, passing the valid capability key.

 ##### Deleting subscription capabilities

-Use the `subscriptionCapability` subcommand to delete a capability from a subscription, passing a valid capability key.
+Use the `subscriptioncapability` subcommand to delete a capability from a subscription, passing a valid capability key.

 ##### Examples

-* Delete a capability from an account `ocm support delete accountCapability [accountID] [capabilityKey]`
+* Delete a capability from an account `ocm support delete accountcapability [accountID] [capabilityKey]`
-* Delete a capability from an organization `ocm support delete organizationCapability [orgID] [capabilityKey]`
+* Delete a capability from an organization `ocm support delete organizationcapability [orgID] [capabilityKey]`
-* Delete a capability from a subscription `ocm support delete subscriptionCapability [subscriptionID] [capabilityKey]`
+* Delete a capability from a subscription `ocm support delete subscriptioncapability [subscriptionID] [capabilityKey]`

 ##### Deleting type independent capabilities